waggle-sensor/wes-chirpstack-device-tracker/README.md

 ```

 ### Integration Test
-To test wes-chirpstack-tracker in a k3s cluster use the yaml files in `/test/kubernetes/`.
+- To test wes-chirpstack-tracker in a k3s cluster use the yaml files in `/test/kubernetes/`.
     - If you need to use `secret.yaml`, make sure you add your base 64 encoded token to it
+- One way to test an update's image build is to open a PR.
+    - Open a PR which builds a some-image:pr-x for every push you do to help testing.

 ## More Information
 - A "Manifest" refers to a JSON file stored within a node that provides information about its hardware specifications, project details, and other relevant data.